wagood/laralist/README.md

 * [Arcanist](https://laravel-arcanist.com/) provides a simple, yet powerful approach for adding multi-step form wizards to your Laravel application.
 It takes care of all the boring details so you can spend your time writing features, not boilerplate.
 <!-- form, view -->

+* Laravel [Async](https://github.com/saeedvaziry/laravel-async) is a simple package for Laravel that enables you to run your code asynchronously without using the workers and Supervisor!
+Currently, it only supports Linux and Unix-based operating systems.

 * Laravel [Attributes] (https://github.com/milwad-dev/laravel-attributes) is a package for create attributes easy.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9.0%2B-blue?style=flat-square)